disintar/TonTVMReplay/README.md

 [Example of JSON](https://github.com/disintar/TonTVMReplay/blob/master/diff_colored.json)

 ## Trace run

+Option A: Use toncenter traces by tx hash (new)

+- Usage:
+  - Set env `TX_HASH=<HEX_OR_BASE64_TX_HASH>`
+  - Optionally set `TONCENTER_API=https://toncenter.com/api/v3` (default is already this)
+  - Run: `tonemuso`
+- The tool will:
+  - Query Toncenter v3 traces for the given TX_HASH;
+  - Load only blocks that contain transactions from the trace via liteserver;
+  - Emulate transactions and produce diff like in blockscanner mode.

+Option B: Provide explicit TX list JSON

 For each TX need to provide (transaction) `hash`, `lt`, `workchain`, `shard`, `seqno`, `root_hash`, `file_hash`.